RafalSzefler/pyautofac/README.md

 impl.call_me()
 # 1
 ```

-Note that `Container` class is itself registered in each `Container` instance.

 **Thread safety:** Container is thread safe while builder is not.
 It is
 advised to use builder during application startup and discard it after